Röntgen Memorial Site

-The Röntgen Memorial Site in Würzburg, Germany, is dedicated to the work of the German physicist Wilhelm Conrad Röntgen (1845–1923) and his discovery of X-rays, for which he was granted the Nobel Prize in physics.
+The Röntgen Memorial Site in Würzburg, Germany, is dedicated to the work of the German physicist Wilhelm Conrad Röntgen (1845–1923) and his discovery of X-rays, for which he was granted the first Nobel Prize in physics, in 1901.
 It contains an exhibition of historical instruments, machines and documents.

 Location

 The Röntgen Memorial Site is in the foyer, corridors and two laboratory rooms of the former Physics Institute of the University of Würzburg in Röntgenring 8, a building that is now used by the University of Applied Sciences Würzburg-Schweinfurt.
 The road, where the building lies, was renamed in 1909 from Pleicherring to Röntgenring.

 History

 On the late Friday evening of 8.
-November 1895 Röntgen discovered for the first time the rays which penetrate through solid materials and gave them the name X-rays.
+November 1895, Röntgen discovered for the first time the rays which penetrate through solid materials and gave them the name X-rays.
 He presented this in a lecture and publication On a new type of rays - Über eine neue Art von Strahlen on 23 January 1896 at the Physical Medical Society of Würzburg.

 During the discussion of this lecture, the anatomist Albert von Kölliker proposed to call these rays Röntgen radiation after their inventor, a term that is still being used in Germany.